paraggit/testinsights/README.md

 ## Troubleshooting

 ### No Results Found
-- Ensure data is synced: `poetry run reportportal_ai sync status`
+- Ensure data is synced: `poetry run test_insights sync status`
 - Check if the time range in your query matches available data
 - Try broader search terms